GT2Vec: Large Language Models as Multi-Modal Encoders for Text and Graph-Structured Data: Experiments

-We evaluate the effect of varying the number of GAT layers in the graph encoder on the performance of \ourmethod using the CommonsenseQA and OpenBookQA datasets.
-The results are shown in Figure \ref{fig:combine}(b).
-The darker lines in the figure represent the mean test accuracy, while the shaded regions around the lines indicate the standard deviation.
+\textbf{Effect of Graph Encoder Depth.} We evaluate the effect of varying the number of GAT layers in the graph encoder on the performance of \ourmethod using the CommonsenseQA and OpenBookQA datasets.
 As shown in Figure \ref{fig:combine}(b), both datasets exhibit slight fluctuations in test accuracy as the number of GAT layers increases from 3 to 7.
-For CommonsenseQA, the accuracy remains relatively stable across different GNN depths, fluctuating around 80\%, with minor drops at 5 and 7 layers.
 This suggests that the method is quite robust to changes in GAT depth, with only small variations in performance.
-Similarly, for OpenBookQA, we also observe a stable trend, with accuracy consistently around 86\%.